-SWOG Virtual Grant Writing Workshop Grants underlie most cancer research.
+Prepare to Win the Grant Grants underlie most cancer research.
 Increased competition for fewer resources means the success rate for federal grant applications has dropped significantly.
 This drop is especially worrisome when we think about what it means for our younger investigators, who are trying to build a successful research career.
-This virtual grant-writing workshop […]
+This virtual course is […]

 Awards are made from The Hope Foundation SEED Fund to encourage preliminary research that will potentially translate to future clinical trials or trial-associated projects (translational medicine studies) within SWOG and the National Clinical Trials Network (NCTN).
 These awards may assist investigators with projects that support the following types of studies: pre-clinical data, secondary data analysis […]

 The primary purpose of the Dr. Charles A. Coltman, Jr., Fellowship is to engage outstanding young investigators from SWOG affiliated institutions in learning clinical trial methodology within an academic and cooperative group environment that will lead to independent clinical research, while honoring the legacy of long-time SWOG Chair and leader, Dr. Charles Coltman.

-SWOG is committed to providing patients within the VA Health Administration system access to cutting-edge cancer clinical trials and treatments throughout the National Cancer Institute’s National Clinical Trials Network (NCTN).
+SWOG Cancer Research Network is committed to providing patients within the VA Health Administration system access to cutting-edge cancer clinical trials and treatments throughout the National Cancer Institute’s National Clinical Trials Network (NCTN).
 We facilitate that process by allowing veterans to participate in life‐changing therapies through clinical research.
-Awards from the SWOG/Hope Foundation VA Integration Support Program support Veterans Health Administration Medical […]
+Awards from the SWOG/Hope Foundation VA Integration Support Program support Veterans […]

 SWOG/Hope Foundation Impact Awards provide a mechanism for the cancer research community to participate with SWOG in translating scientific discovery to patient care, and are intended to encourage innovative approaches to the conduct of clinical investigation.
 Individual projects are funded for up to $250,000 in total costs.

-The Hope Foundation/SWOG Secondary Data Analysis Central to SWOG’s research mission is Cancer Care Delivery Research conducted through the Group’s CCDR committee, whose aim is to improve the quality of cancer care and reduce healthcare disparities through clinical, epidemiologic, and translational research, with the ultimate goal of improving cancer outcomes.
-The Hope Foundation’s Secondary Data […]
+The Hope Foundation for Cancer Research SWOG Secondary Data Analysis Central to SWOG Cancer Research Network’s mission is to improve the quality of cancer care and reduce healthcare disparities through clinical, epidemiologic, and translational research, with the ultimate goal of improving cancer outcomes.
+The Hope Foundation for Cancer Research Secondary Data Analysis Projects strive to […]